 Transfer to airport.

-Payment: Please contact us to inquire about our current payment policy.
+Cancellation Policy: Please contact us to inquire about our current cancellation policy.

 Mint Tea Tours is based in Fes, Morocco and makes every effort to respond to emails promptly, ideally same day or within 24 hours, while taking into consideration many world-wide time zones.
 We maintain some morning, afternoon and evening hours to do so but are not available for email inquiries Saturday afternoons and Sundays.
 If you are expecting a response but have not seen one within 24 hours, please check your “Spam” or “Junk”.
 Our emails are sometimes flagged as such, even after several correspondences.